Lake Michigan College

 Lake Michigan College is a public community college in Berrien County, Michigan.
 The main campus is in Benton Township, Michigan with regional campuses in Niles and South Haven.
-The Welch Center for Wine & Viticulture opened on the main campus in 2019.

 History

 Lake Michigan College was founded as Benton Harbor Junior College in 1946 within the city of Benton Harbor when voters approved an initiative to create a junior college.
 In 1954, Benton Harbor Junior College was redesigned into the Benton Harbor Community College and Technical Institute (CCTI).
 In 1963, a vote in Berrien County was held and affirmed to plan to create a county college district.
 A tax of up to one mill was approved for operation and building needs and a six-person board of trustees was established as the governing body of the college.
 CCTI was renamed again in 1964 to Lake Michigan College.
 Construction on the Napier Avenue Campus, which is now the main campus, began in 1965 when the board of trustees approved the purchase of a 259 acre parcel of land in Benton Township.